HASE-Group/hase_iii_models/cray1/README.md

 This document describes the design of the Cray-1 central processor and explains how the HASE simulation model works.
 The model contains three demonstration programs, all held in a Programs entity.
 The GLOBALS parameter <b>Program</b> can be edited after the model has been loaded into HASE, allowing the user to choose which of the programs to run.

-The model files be downloaded from cray1_v1.2.zip.

 *This Cray 1 model was originally built as an MSc project by Helen Berringer in 1998.
 It has since been considerably revised by Roland Ibbett.*

+The files for version 2.1 can be downloaded from https://github.com/HASE-Group/cray1/tree/V2.1

-Instructions on how to use HASE models can be found at Downloading, Installing and Using HASE.
+Instructions on how to use HASE models can be downloaded from https://github.com/HASE-Group/hase\_iii

 ### Design of the Cray-1